 Additionally, clothing should be worn as designed.
 All pants must be worn at the natural waist.
 A belt must be worn if pants or shorts do not stay at the natural waist.

 Shorts, skirts, or skorts are acceptable if they are modest in length.
 Outer garments that are worn over tights or leggings are to follow the same length expectations as shorts or skirts.
 Tailored pants or jeans are acceptable if they do not have holes above what is considered to be modest in length.
-“Modest in length” is defined as [Option: tip of longest finger with arms by sides, fingers fully extended; tip of thumb with arms by sides, fingers full extended; 5” above the knee; knee-length; mid-thigh, etc.]
+Modest in length is defined as [option: tip of longest finger with arms by sides, fingers fully extended; tip of thumb with arms by sides, fingers full extended; 5” above the knee; knee-length; mid-thigh, etc.]

 Acceptable footwear is required to be worn at all times.
 Bedroom slippers are considered unacceptable school attire.